-The 13th Warrior, aka Eaters of the Dead is an adventure story that inserts the Real Life Arabic traveler Ahmad ibn Fadlan into a tale of Nordic saga.
+The 13th Warrior, aka Eaters of the Dead is an adventure story that inserts the Real Life Arabic traveler Ahmad ibn Fadlan into Beowulf.
 Ahmad ibn Fadlan is an educated Arab courtier who is sent to foreign lands as punishment for a courtly indiscretion.
 He is recruited to serve as the thirteenth member of a group of Norse warriors who answer a call for help from a far-away Nordic king.
-The kingdom is under attack from the Wendol.
+The kingdom is under attack from inhuman mist-dwellers known as the Wendol.
 The bookish Ahmad ibn Fadlan narrates his adventure and his growing respect for the barbarians around him.

 The story is a reworking of the classical tale of Beowulf.
 Buliwyf is an Expy for the hero Beowulf and the remaining warriors form his band.
-The classic battles are all reworked to replace the monsters with the cannibalistic Wendol.
+The Grendel and his mother are replaced with the cannibalistic Wendol, who appear to be neanderthals who worship a cannabalistic fertility goddess called the mother of the Wendol.
 Rather than Grendel bursting into a mead hall, a group of cannibals attack.
-Rather than attacking Grendel's aquatic mother, the band sneaks into the Wendol's den through water.
-Rather than a dragon, the Wendol attack force looks like a "glow wyrm" when holding torches aloft.
+Rather than attacking Grendel's aquatic mother, the band sneaks into the Wendol's temple to the Mother through water.
+Rather than a dragon, the mounted Wendol attack force looks like a "glow wyrm" when holding torches aloft.

-Michael Crichton wrote the original novel, and it was something of a departure from his usual science-fiction fare.
-He supposedly wrote the novel on a dare from a friend who demanded he "find a way to make Beowulf interesting."
+Michael Crichton wrote the novel, and it was something of a departure from his usual science-fiction fare.
+He supposedly wrote it on a dare from a friend who demanded he "find a way to make Beowulf interesting".
 As Crichton was aware of the notoriously dry, bland Ahmad ibn Fadlan and his ability to make any miraculous new wonder sound prosaic and dull, he put the two together as if it were Ahmad giving an actual historical account.
-The Neanderthals serving as the film's villains are an expected flourish of science fiction.
+The Neanderthals serving as the villains are an expected flourish of science fiction.

 The novel was later adapted into a feature film starring Antonio Banderas and directed by John McTiernan.
-Crichton himself performed some reshoots after test screenings, such as making the tribe's queen into a lithe Dark Action Girl.
+Crichton himself performed some reshoots after test screenings.
 For the release of the film, some printings renamed the book after the film, with the note "Originally Published As 'Eaters of the Dead'".

 The novel provides examples of: